Stop-Loss and Take Profit in FX: The Definition and How to Use

 The trading platform programs your position to execute an exit position when it reaches a specific loss.
 It will close your trade no matter what, despite you not monitoring your trading device.

-This order prevents you from losing money rapidly when the downtrend continues and you’re not monitoring your position.
+This order prevents you from losing money rapidly when the downtrend happens, and you’re not monitoring your position.

 Imagine this scenario: